git-bauerseb/qr-code-generator/README.md

 #### Numeric mode

-In numeric enecoding, we split our data into groups of three digits, convert them to a number (100 * firstDigit + 10 * secondDigit + thirdDigit) and convert them into a binary string which has a size of 10 (so we need padding if necessary).
+In numeric enecoding, we split our data into groups of three digits, convert them to a number (100 * firstDigit + 10 * secondDigit + thirdDigit) and convert them into a binary string which has a length of 10 (so we need padding if necessary).
 If the length of our string is not a multiple of 3, then we are left with either groups of two or a single character.
 If we have two characters remaining, then we need to pad our number to a length of 7, otherwise 4 characters suffice.

 This is implementented as follows: